sergioferrari/TaskDialog/README.md

 # TaskDialog
-Basic use of TaskDialog function in a Win32 example
+Basic use of TaskDialog function in a plain Win32 example